 Ann Derr received her training in spiritual direction here at the Center.
 Her education also includes Loyola University's Institute for Ministry Program in Pastoral Studies with a focus in Christian Spirituality.
 Ann is active in parish leadership and ministry at her home parish, Church of the Nativity at Immaculate Conception in Pompey.

-Mark Lawson is pastor of the United Church of Christ in Bayberry, Liverpool, and an adjunct faculty member at LeMoyne College, where he teaches courses in New Testament and world religions.
+Mark Lawson is a retired pastor ordained in the United Church of Christ, and an adjunct faculty member at LeMoyne College, where he teaches courses in religion and theology.
 Mark is also on the faculty of the New York School of Ministry, an alternative ministry preparation program of the United Church of Christ.
 He trained as a director here at the Center.